afrims/afrims/README.rst

-AFRIMS
+TrialConnect
 ======

-The RapidSMS AFRIMS project...
+The RapidSMS TrialConnect project.
+A system for supporting clinical trials with SMS reminders and outreach.

 Development Workflow
 ====================